FTWinston/RoutePlanning/README.md

 ### Caveats
 The output of each test will include the two metrics described above, and will also log the actions of every car.

+Each road connection is one-way, though there may be corresponding road in the opposite direction.

 Each car can hold any number of passengers.

 This project is in .NET 6, so you'll need Visual Studio 2022.